 (This example also introduces a refinement of our earlier method of representing repetition; see Beats.
 Here the opening melody is first played soft (piano) then repeated even softer (pianissimo), with a different final bar.
 The ordinal numbers “1st” and “2nd” refer to the first and second renditions of the melody, while a forward arrow under “2nd” indicates where, on the second time through, we skip to after the repeat bracket.)

 In global notation (as in staff notation), a dynamic marking applies to all the ensuing music until the next dynamic marking.
 Thus, if a passage is generally soft or moderate in volume but includes occasional loud sounds, we may have to write a lot of dynamic markings: one for each loud sound and one after each loud sound to return to the softer level.
+(This is similar to the issue we encountered with changes of beat division, which sometimes apply “henceforth” and sometimes to only one beat and/or layer.)
 To reduce the number of markings while better conveying the overall dynamic level of the passage, an alternative is to use a different kind of marking for the loud sounds: a marking that applies to one sound only and doesn’t change the overall dynamic level.
 This kind of marking is called an “accent.”

 In global notation, accents are written the same way as dynamic markings, only smaller.
 Using accents would be an efficient way to notate, for instance, the beginning of the “Augurs of Spring” section of Stravinsky’s ballet The Rite of Spring, where a repeated chord on the strings is intermittently played louder and doubled by horns.
 (As we are only discussing rhythm and accentuation at the moment, we’ll leave pitch unspecified in this example.)